streamlit/docs/content/library/advanced-features/custom-classes.md

 # class syntax
 class Color(Enum):
     RED = 1
     GREEN = 2
     BLUE = 3

-selected_colors = set(st.multiselect("Pick the colors to use", options=Color))
+selected_colors = set(st.multiselect("Pick colors", options=Color))

 if selected_colors == {Color.RED, Color.GREEN}:
-  st.write("Hooray you found the color YELLOW!")
+    st.write("Hooray, you found the color YELLOW!")
 ```

-By default, this Streamlit page will work as it appears it should if you're using the latest version of Streamlit.
-The `Enum` values `Color.RED` and `Color.GREEN` appear in the `st.multiselect` widget, and when the user picks both `Color.RED` and `Color.GREEN`, they are shown the special message.
+If you're using the latest version of Streamlit, this Streamlit page will work as it appears it should.
+When a user picks both `Color.RED` and `Color.GREEN`, they are shown the special message.

 However, if you've read the rest of this page you might notice something tricky going on.
 Specifically, the `Enum` class `Color` gets redefined every time this script is run.
-In Python if you define `Enum` classes with the same class name, members, and values for those members, the classes and their members are still considered unique from each other, and cannot be compared.
-This _should_ cause `if` condition to always evaluate `False`, since the `Color` values returned by `st.multiselect` would be of a different class than the `Color` defined in each script execution.
+In Python, if you define two `Enum` classes with the same class name, members, and values, the classes and their members are still considered unique from each other.
+This _should_ cause the above `if` condition to always evaluate to `False`.
+In any script rerun, the `Color` values returned by `st.multiselect` would be of a different class than the `Color` defined in that script run.

 If you run the snippet above with Streamlit version 1.28.0 or less, you will not be able see the special message.
 Thankfully, as of version 1.29.0, Streamlit introduced a configuration option to greatly simplify the problem.
 That's where the enabled-by-default `enumCoercion` configuration option comes in.